-A Complete Guide to Voluntary Repayment Lifetime Mortgages
+A Complete Guide to Voluntary Repayment Lifetime Mortgages in 2022

-What is a Voluntary Repayment Lifetime Mortgage?
+What Is a Voluntary Repayment Lifetime Mortgage?

 How Does an Optional Partial Repayment Plan Work?

-- You don’t have to provide proof of income to qualify
+- You don’t have to provide proof of income to qualify.

 #1.
 Making Interest-Only Repayments

 With an interest-only plan, you can effectively maintain a level balance of your loan, thus safeguarding the equity value in your estate and any inheritance you wish to pass on to your beneficiaries.

-2. Utilising the Maximum Voluntary Repayment Allowance
+#2.
+Utilising the Maximum Repayment Allowance

-The fantastic thing about these optional partial repayment schemes is that you aren’t mandated to make any monthly repayments,
+The fantastic thing about these optional partial repayment schemes is that you aren’t obliged to make any monthly repayments,

-How Much Can You Borrow with a Voluntary Repayment Plan?
+How Much Can You Borrow?